jjgames/multi-photo/README.md

-# JJGames Multiple Product Photo Tool
+# Multiple Product Photo Tool

 Tool to take multiple product photos at the same time and resize them.